AysKrimn/Warmerise-Bot/README.md

 # Node.js Warmerise-Bot

-An application that interacting with Discord API and displaying requested user's profile from external API.
+An application that interacting with Discord API and display target user's profile from an external API.
 Made for Warmerise community discord server.
 The site of game is https://warmerise.com/

 The dependencies for this project;